You’re not imagining it, the absurd wealth inequality in the world is actually getting worse.

 Just download a (free) Bitcoin Wallet, generate your own private keys and buy some Bitcoin from a non-KYC source.
 You don’t need to ask permission from the government (or anyone).
 You don’t need a bank account (or any account).
 You can buy $5 of Bitcoin or you can buy $5,000.
 You can buy it anywhere there’s Internet or even a cell phone tower in developing countries and on top of all this it’s also more private than legacy investments and gives you better property rights.

-Another major value proposition of Bitcoin is that the investment leakage is zero which is frankly astonishing.
-While most don’t realise it until they buy shares, bonds, real estate or other investments, all legacy investment vehicles leak.
 Share brokers usually have monthly fees, index funds have management fees, real estate has ongoing maintenance and potentially real estate agent fees if you use them.
 These all represent leakage.
 Costs that you pay for the privilege of maintaining your investment.
 Costs that just don’t exist with Bitcoin.

 You can hold your bitcoins in a wallet for 100 years and pay zero fees.
-To some this might not sound like a big deal but when it comes to investing, fees matter a lot!
+To some this might not sound like a big deal, but when it comes to investing, fees matter a lot!
 Over 30 years, a 1% fee difference can mean a $140,000+ difference in your balance.
 While index funding was a game changer that reduced fees, Bitcoin entirely obliterates them.
 It’s not 1%, it’s not 0.5%.
 It’s zero.
 Utterly amazing.

 While Bitcoin isn’t going to magically fix the huge wealth inequality problems we have in the world, it does strike at one of the core underlying problems that causes it.
 You’re not rich because for all of history the most powerful ways to grow wealth were locked away and only for the privileged.
-Now billions of new people are able to have a bank account of their own, send and receive funds, save and invest for their future.

 You don’t have to be born in London to benefit, you don’t have to know the “right person” or have a million dollars or be accepted into an exclusive club to participate.
-Whether you’re a whale or a pleb, Bitcoin Is Hope for all 8 billion people of the world and now the only thing stopping anyone from investing or saving in it, is simply not knowing how.
+Whether you’re a whale or a pleb, Bitcoin Is Hope for all 8 billion people of the world and now the only thing stopping anyone from investing or saving in it, is simply not knowing how to.
 So get learning!